What does fact checked mean?

 Gluten is a protein complex that is created when wheat flour combines with water.
 All foods that are made from, or with, wheat products can contain gluten.
 The noodles used in Kraft Macaroni and Cheese are made with wheat flour.
 Because of this, those with gluten allergies should avoid eating this product.

 Gluten is a protein complex that is found in wheat flour.
 It helps develop the texture, volume and structure of many baked goods.
 Gluten is made up of gliadin and glutenin.
 Gliadin is what helps create sticky bread doughs, while glutenin helps make bread dough more elastic and easily stretched.
 Gluten is contained in any food that is made from, with, or around wheat.
 Foods containing gluten include, but are not limited to, wheat, rye, barley, bulgur, couscous, kamut, beer, thickeners, imitation meat products and many processed foods.include:

 Kraft Macaroni and Cheese

 The number one ingredient in Kraft Macaroni and Cheese is enriched macaroni, which is made with wheat flour.
 As such, the macaroni used in Kraft Macaroni and Cheese does contain gluten.
 The cheese mix that is included in a box of Kraft Macaroni and Cheese does not list any gluten-containing ingredients.
 It is made primarily of whey, milk fat, milk protein concentrate, and salt.
-For those with gluten allergies, it is possible to enjoy the taste of Kraft Macaroni and Cheese by using gluten free pasta in place of the wheat macaroni noodles included in the box.
+For those with gluten allergies, it is possible to enjoy the taste of Kraft Macaroni and Cheese by using gluten free pasta in place of the wheat macaroni noodles included in the box 2.